wigy/chronicles_of_grunt/README.md

 Report all files that does not belong to the configuration or are not commonly known files.
 Running `files:die` causes the script end with an error, if any unknown files are found.
 With `files:show` we can list all files and see categories how they are seen by the system.

+### Task: `build`

+Generate files that are created from the source files.
+Parameter can be either `pics` or `sounds`, when the corresponding media files are generated.
+By default, everything that can be found from the configuration, are generated.

 ## License